 Sr. No. Particulars Compliance Status (Yes/No/NA) Observations / Remarks by PCS 11.
 Actions taken by SEBI or Stock Exchange(s), if any: No Action(s) has been taken against the Listed Entity/ its promoters/ directors/ subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under SEBI Regulations and circulars/ guidelines issued thereunder.
-Refer below observation Securities and Exchange Board of India (SEBI) vide its Order dated July 08, 2022 impenalty of ₹ 10 Lakh for violation of provision of Regulation 4(1)(c), Regulation 30(3), Re 30(4) read with clauses 2 & 8 of para B of Part A of Schedule III and Regulation 34(2)(f) (Listing Obligations and Disclosure Requirements) Regulations, 2015 read with Circular CFD/CMB/10/2015 dated November 04, 2015.
+No Refer below observation Securities and Exchange Board of India (SEBI) vide its Order dated July 08, 2022 imposed a penalty of ₹ 10 Lakh for violation of provision of Regulation 4(1)(c), Regulation 30(3), Regulation 30(4) read with clauses 2 & 8 of para B of Part A of Schedule III and Regulation 34(2)(f) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 read with Circular No. CIR/CFD/CMB/10/2015 dated November 04, 2015.
 12. Additional Non-compliances, if any: No additional non-compliance observed for any SEBI regulation/circular/guidance note etc. Yes -